aria-controls property identifies the element (or elements) whose contents or presence are controlled by the element on which this attribute is set.

 Other examples of controls include:

-aria-controlsset to the ID of the element containing the accordion panel content.
+aria-controlsspecified, referencing the ID of the element containing the content associated with the invoking control.

-aria-controlsset to the ID of the element containing the menu.
+aria-controlsattribute referencing the ID of the element it controls.

-- A group of tabs that each display a different tabpanels: each element with
+- A group of tabs that each display a different tab panel: each element with

 In this tabs example, each tab controls one tabpanel:

-Note: ARIA only modifies the accessibility tree for an element and how assistive technology presents the content to users.
-ARIA doesn't change anything about an elements function or behavior.
+Note: ARIA only modifies the accessibility tree for an element, identifying how assistive technology can present the content to users.
+ARIA doesn't change any implicit functionality or styling.

-Space seperated list of one or more ID values referencing the elements being controlled by the current element
+Space separated list of one or more ID values referencing the elements being controlled by the current element

 Used in ALL roles.